 If you want to know the difference between skin tone and undertone, feel free to read the first part of this article.

 There are three types of undertones: warm, cool and neutral.
-Finding out under which you fit can be tricky, but, by the end of this article, you’ll definitely know how to identify your skin undertone and your wardrobe will thank you for it!
+Finding out yours can be tricky, but, by the end of this article, you’ll definitely know how to identify your skin undertone and your wardrobe will thank you for it!

 The Vein Check